 PRICES & REGISTRATION INFORMATION

-(Inclusive of food, beverages, accommodations, ground transportation, entrance fees, services of licensed Omani guide and driver, services of USA based trip leader.)
+(Inclusive of food, accommodations, ground transportation, entrance fees, services of licensed Omani guide and driver, services of USA based trip leader.)

 $2100.
 (Based on double occupancy)